celestialdreams-fr/technicalTest001/README.md

-This README describes the REST controller UserController, its endpoints, expected formats, HTTP behavior.
+This README describes the REST controller UserController, its endpoints, expected formats, HTTP behavior, how to test it and run it.

 Endpoints :
     POST /user — Create a user.